bibekanandadatta/JHU-Dissertation-Template/README.md

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
 Once imported, you can start working on Overleaf.
 But Overleaf and GitHub will not sync automatically; you will have to do it to have an updated version on GitHub.

-Once you have imported the project, you need to compile `00-main.tex` file using `pdflatex` option (default on Overleaf) which will call all the auxiliary files included to produce the final PDF.
+Once you have imported the project, you need to compile `00-main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.

 ## Notes on generating PDF/A compliant output file for the JH Library

 Johns Hopkins Library requires the electronic copy of the thesis should be [generated in PDF/A format](https://www.adobe.com/uk/acrobat/resources/document-files/pdf-types/pdf-a.html) which is not trivial.
-Compiling LaTeX documents is a bit of an involved process but thanks to Overleaf we do not really have to worry about it.
+Compiling LaTeX documents is a bit of an involved process but thanks to Overleaf we do not have to worry about it.
 [Check here to learn how they do it](https://www.overleaf.com/learn/how-to/How_does_Overleaf_compile_my_project%3F).
 I have not done the compilation locally for this project and do not plan on doing it.
 So I am unable to provide any help in that regard.

 - Learn about [latexmkrc file on Overleaf](https://www.overleaf.com/learn/latex/Articles/How_to_use_latexmkrc_with_Overleaf) which you will need to generate PDF/A file.
 - [This documentation](https://www.overleaf.com/latex/templates/creating-pdf-slash-a-and-pdf-slash-x-files-with-the-pdfx-package/bbbycnbyqhnm) provides details on how to generate PDF/A compilant output on Overleaf. **Open as Template** to see what is included in the project.